Aruuunn/mdslide/README.md

 +  ⚡ Make Simple yet Effective Slide Presentations using Markdown.
 +  🌐  Publish your Slide Presentation.
++  💻  Present your/published Slide presentations in Fullscreen.
 + 🎨  Custom background color, font color and fonts.
 + 😎  Synced to the Cloud automatically.
 No need to save *manually*!